 Do you love the smell of the sea?
 Could you watch a ship bob up and down along with the waves for hours on end?
 Is the ocean breeze rushing against you a feeling you can’t get enough of?
 Then head south and enjoy Santa Barbara biking along the East, West, and Leadbetter Beaches, plus Shoreline Park.
 If you love the sound of wildlife, then head east from East Beach to bike alongside the boundaries of the Santa Barbara Zoo and Andree Clark Bird Refuge.

-Looking for more great Santa Barbara activities?
+Looking for more great Santa Barbara activities during your stay here in one of our villas or rentals?
 Check out the links below: